Supersingular isogeny key exchange: Introduction

 For certain classes of problems, algorithms running on quantum computers are naturally capable of achieving lower time complexity than on classical computers.
 That is, quantum algorithms can solve certain problems faster than the most efficient algorithm running on a traditional computer.
 For example, Shor's algorithm can factor an integer N in polynomial time, while the best-known factoring classic algorithm, the general number field sieve, operates in sub-exponential time.
 This is significant to public key cryptography because the security of RSA is dependent on the infeasibility of factoring integers, the integer factorization problem.
 Shor's algorithm can also efficiently solve the discrete logarithm problem, which is the basis for the security of Diffie–Hellman, elliptic curve Diffie–Hellman, elliptic curve DSA, Curve25519, ed25519, and ElGamal.
 Although quantum computers are currently in their infancy, the ongoing development of quantum computers and their theoretical ability to compromise modern cryptographic protocols (such as TLS/SSL) has prompted the development of post-quantum cryptography.

 SIDH was created in 2011 by De Feo, Jao, and Plut.
 It uses conventional elliptic curve operations and is not patented.
-SIDH provides perfect forward secrecy and thus does not rely on the security of long-term private keys.
-Forward secrecy improves the long-term security of encrypted communications, helps defend against mass surveillance, and reduces the impact of vulnerabilities like Heartbleed.